ashisdu/dataStructure/README.md

 dataStructure
 =============

-It contains different data structure problems.
+It contains different types of Dynamic or greedy problem solutions.
 Such as, Knapsack problem, coin change, Max sum.
+Here, you also can see some data structure problems.